AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/installation.md

 AdGuard VPN can only be installed on devices with **iOS 11.2 and iPadOS 11.2 or later**.

-## AdGuard VPN for iOS installation
+## How to install AdGuard VPN for iOS

 You can download and install the *AdGuard VPN for iOS* app for free in the *App Store*.
 To do this, follow [this link](https://agrd.io/ios_vpn) and tap on the *Download* icon or follow a few simple steps: